CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/papers/references/path_a/path_a_identity_meaning_reference.md

 ## 2. Identity & Meaning Domain Overview

 The identity and meaning domain applies identity profiles to refined structural outputs for object binding and meaning refinement.
 All operations are post-structural and identity-conditioned.
+The identity and meaning domain may consume cue_envelope as a non-semantic structural signal.

 ---